- Carbon Trading

 Biological wastewater treatment is frequently employed as a secondary treatment technique to remove material that has not been removed following the first treatment, such as dissolved air flotation (DAF).

 The segregation of colloidal particles is the primary goal of Physico-chemical wastewater treatment.
-This is accomplished by the use of chemicals such as coagulants and flocculants.
+The use of chemicals such as coagulants and flocculants accomplishes this.
 These alter the colloids’ physical state, allowing them to remain in an endlessly stable condition.
 As a result, form particles or flocs with settling qualities.
 Coagulation, flocculation, and sedimentation are the steps of the physicochemical process.
 There are, however, some arrangements in which all steps are completed in the same unit.

 Tertiary therapy is an advanced wastewater management technique that is more sophisticated and demanding.
 Primary and secondary treatment normally only cleans wastewater to the point that it can be safely discharged into the environment.
 On the other hand, Tertiary treatment can purify water to the point that it can be reused in water-intensive activities or even used as drinking water.
 Tertiary treatment is not used in all wastewater treatment plants.
 For many purposes, primary and secondary therapy are typically adequate.